 For instance, every Thanksgiving and Christmas I make Pretzel Berry Dessert.
 Every year.
 And only at the holidays.
 We don’t usually eat it any other time.
 But, when we do?
 We scarf down the pan in no time at all.

 That’s one of the wonderful things about recipe traditions.
 If a certain dish belongs to a specific holiday, it’s okay to go whole hog on it because, after all, it’s only once a year.

 It’s the same for us at Easter.
+After Easter Dinner is this.
 My Easter dessert is one that I rarely make any other time of the year.
 Not because we don’t like it.
 Au contraire!
 We love it.
 But, it just has a place of honor on Easter Sunday.
 It is The Best Carrot Cake Ever.

 Over the years, how I decorate the Ultimate Carrot Cake ever has evolved.
 We turn the cake into an Empty Tomb, complete with Playmobil action figures to celebrate the Resurrection.

 The Carrot Cake itself is moist and luscious.
-The original inspiration comes from this Fine Cooking version, but I’ve tweaked it over the years, changing the oils, eliminating currants, and omitting nuts from the cake itself.
+The original inspiration comes from a recipe from Fine Cooking, but I’ve tweaked it over the years, changing the oils, eliminating currants, and omitting nuts from the cake itself.
 We now use almonds instead of walnuts on top of the cake, to accommodate a walnut allergy.

 While I initially loved the low-sweet factor of the original cream cheese frosting, my peeps and I currently favor one with a little more powdered sugar and a lot of whipping to make it light and fluffy.

 This is the version that fits our family now, almost 15 years after I first stumbled on the mother recipe, and so we’ve made it our own.
 I hope you’ll love it so much that you’ll make it yours as well.